superosku/oskuRTS/README.md

  - Zooming and other camera handling
  - Unit collision detection with other units and the map
  - Selecting units
+ - Path finding for selected group
  - Much more

 Todo next

- - Rename entity to unit in code
- - Handle units that end up inside blocked tiles better
- - Drawing guy graphics for units
+ - Drawing graphics for units
- - Path finding for selected group
+ - Fix issues with path finding and large unit groups behaving funnyly
+ - Different kind of units
+ - Different teams and separate colors for teams units
+ - Units attacking other team units